Optimization Problems for Machine Learning: A Survey: Introduction

 \subsection{Aim and Scope}

 \CGrev{ The aim of this paper is to present machine learning as optimization problems.
 For that, in addition to publications in classical operations research journals, this paper surveys machine learning and artificial intelligence conferences and journals, such as the conference on Association for the Advancement of Artificial Intelligence and the International Conference on Machine Learning.
-Furthermore, since machine learning research has rapidly accelerated with many important papers still in the review process, this paper also surveys a considerable number of relevant papers that are available on the arXiv repository. \CGrev{This paper also complements the recent surveys of \cite{bottou2018optimization, Cur17, wright2017optimization} which described methodological developments for solving machine learning optimization problems; \cite{bengio2018machine, LodZ17} which discussed how machine learning advanced the solution approaches of mathematical programming; \cite{corne2012synergies} which described the interactions between operations research and data mining; \cite{bennett2006interplay} which surveyed solution approaches to machine learning models cast as continuous optimization problems; and \cite{song2019review} which provided an overview on the various levels of interaction between optimization and machine learning}.} Particularly this paper presents optimization models for regression, classification, clustering, and deep learning (including adversarial attacks), as well as new emerging paradigms such as machine teaching and empirical model learning.
-Additionally, this paper highlights the strengths and the shortcomings of the models from a mathematical optimization perspective and discusses potential novel research directions. \CGrev{This is to foster efforts in mathematical programming for machine learning.
-While important criteria for contributions in operations research are the convergence guarantees, deviation to optimality and speed increments with respect to benchmarks, machine learning applications have a partly different set of goals, such as scalability, reasonable execution time and memory requirement, robustness and numerical stability and, most importantly, generalization \cite{bennett2006interplay}.
-It is therefore common for mathematical programming approaches to sacrifice optimality and convergence guarantees to obtain better generalization property, by adopting strategies such as early stopping in gradient descent optimization~\cite{poggio2017theory}. }
+Furthermore, since machine learning research has rapidly accelerated with many important papers still in the review process, this paper also surveys a considerable number of relevant papers that are available on the arXiv repository. \CGrev{This paper also complements the recent surveys of \cite{bottou2018optimization, Cur17, wright2017optimization} which described methodological developments for solving machine learning optimization problems; \cite{bengio2018machine, LodZ17} which discussed how machine learning advanced the solution approaches of mathematical programming; \revtwoCG{\cite{corne2012synergies, OLAFSSON20081429}} which described the interactions between operations research and data mining; \cite{bennett2006interplay} which surveyed solution approaches to machine learning models cast as continuous optimization problems; and \cite{song2019review} which provided an overview on the various levels of interaction between optimization and machine learning}.}